Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 At the core of Fan’s routine is a simple principle: progress comes from repetition with intent.
 Rather than chasing complexity, he focuses on refining fundamentals and using data-driven feedback to guide improvement.
 The key principles behind his training philosophy include:

-In interviews, Fan has often emphasized that success isn’t solely about raw power; it’s about maintaining clarity, precision, and calm execution under pressure, qualities that any player can develop through their training approach.
+Fan has said it himself, success isn’t about raw power.
+It’s about clarity and calm execution under pressure.
+That’s harder to train than any forehand drill.
 For more insights beyond his career, you can also explore Fan Zhendong’s personal life.

 Inside Fan Zhendong Training: Drills, Mindset, Techniques & Conditioning